tracking-exposed/youtube.tracking.exposed/content/initial-analysis.md

 The pipeline parses the collected videos, and attributes metadata.
 They have some differences based on the kind of page acquired (different URL schema normally imply a different kind of page):

-* Home: shows the region from which the individual is accessing youtube, and contains a list of suggested videos.
+* Home: shows the region from which the individual is accessing YouTube, and contains a list of suggested videos.
 * Watch: it's an individual video page, which contains the metadata of the video at a specific moment, along with related videos selected for the individual.
 The metadata extracted includes the number of likes/dislikes, the number of views, comments, description, title, and author.
 * Search: displays results from a search query.
 * Channel: records what is displayed when a channel page is opened.